hcvst/cardano-daedalus-docker/README.md

 - If have no idea whether this is safe.
 If not please log a ticket.
 - The images are big.
 I initially tried alpine but got stuck (perhaps one can use nixOS directly?)
 Update: I have added `cardano-sl-nix`
 - Are for the `daedalus-ds` build both `nix-builds` in the `Dockerfile` required or would the second suffice?
 Update: It seems to be enough to build the release only as per the nix image.
+- The blockchain should probably be stored in a docker volume